erifyc1/malaria_model/README.md

 # malaria_model
 Contains all source code for malaria research.
+Initially ran with jupyter notebook.

 Machine learning for the diagnosis of malaria: a pilot study of transfer learning techniques